VirtoCommerce/vc-docker/linux/readme.md

 # VirtoCommerce Platform v3 Linux Container

 This is a multi-container Docker application that allows you to quickly configure Virto Commerce v3 to run in a Linux or Windows environment.
-You can also use docker files to create your custom images (check issues section below before creating images).
+You can also use docker files to create your own images (check the issues section below before creating images).

-Before stating the setup process ensure that your system have needed software installed:
+Before proceeding with the setup process, please ensure that you have the required software installed on your system:

 - [git](https://git-scm.com/downloads)